Our Lady of Lourdes Catholic Primary School

 Our Teaching Assistants in school will:

+The contact details for all of these agencies is available from the SENDCo.
 We will always ask for your permission when we think an outside agency would support your child’s needs.
 We will ensure that you receive feedback about your child from the professional who has been working with them or from us.

 The class teacher will ensure that all children have access to good and outstanding teaching with a curriculum that is adapted to meet your child’s needs.
 After checking on the progress of your child, resources may be adapted and particular aspects of work be targeted.
 Nearly all children with special educational needs will follow the main curriculum but the steps of progress may look much smaller for them than for children who do not have any difficulties.